 - Parents and children.
 When young adults are starting out, they may not have the qualifications to purchase a home on their own.
 They might have saved enough to afford a home, but don't have their credit history established yet.
-In this case, parents or relatives put their names on the loan to assist.
+In this case, a parent-child joint mortgage is possible to assist with the loan.

 - Unmarried couples.
+Can an unmarried couple get a mortgage together?
 It's not uncommon for two people who aren't married to purchase a home together.
 While a mortgage may seem unachievable as individuals, couples may find it easier to combine finances and buy a home with a joint mortgage.

 - Friends.
 Friends often rent together to save money, but buying could be a more financially-savvy option.
 A joint mortgage between friends could result in the same or lower monthly payments compared to renting, depending on the home they buy.